solana-developers/solana-2048/README.md

-How to run this example:

 This game was started from the games template lumbejack: https://github.com/solana-developers/solana-game-starter-kits/tree/main/lumberjack
 You can try out a deployed demo here: https://solplay.de/solana-2048/ And download an apk here: https://solplay.de/solana-2048/solana2048.apk

+Notice that to play you will need to create and account and it will automatically fund a session wallet.
+The sol in there you will get back when the session expires.

 # Disclaimer
 Neither gum session token nor the solana-2048 program are audited.
 Use at your own risk.
 This is an example game and not a finished product.
 It is not optimized for security.

+How to run this example:

 Anchor program
 1. Install the [Anchor CLI](https://project-serum.github.io/anchor/getting-started/installation.html)